-Bullying or harassment of any student or Pearson employee is prohibited:
+Pearson upholds that bullying or harassment of any student or Pearson employee is prohibited:

-- During any education program or activity conducted by a public K-12 educational institution; - During any school-related or school-sponsored program or activity; - ❖ Using data or computer software that is accessed through a computer, computer system, or computer network of a public K-12 education institution within the scope of the school, meaning regardless of ownership, any computer, computer system, or computer network that is physically located on school property or at a school-related or school-sponsored program or activity; or - Through the use of data or computer software that is accessed at a non-school- related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by a school, if the bullying substantially interferes with or limits the victim's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or the orderly operation of a school. - The above section does not require a school to staff or monitor any non- school related activity, function, or program.
+- 1. During any education program or activity conducted by a public K-12 educational institution; - 2.
+During any school-related or school-sponsored program or activity; - 3.
+Using data or computer software that is accessed through a computer, computer system, or computer network of a public K-12 education institution within the scope of the school, meaning regardless of ownership, any computer, computer system, or computer network that is physically located on school property or at a school-related or school-sponsored program or activity; or - 4.
+Through the use of data or computer software that is accessed at a non-school- related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by a school, if the bullying substantially interferes with or limits the victim's ability to participate in or benefit - 5. from the services, activities, or opportunities offered by a school or substantially disrupts the education process or the orderly operation of a school. - 6.
+The above section (4) does not require a school to staff or monitor any non- school-related activity, function, or program.